rowinf/rowinf.github.io/content/posts/htmx-page-transitions.md

 }
 ```

-When the main tag is swapped in by htmx, it enters the dom with `.htmx-added` class that is quickly removed.
+When the main tag is swapped in by htmx, it enters the DOM with `.htmx-added` class that is quickly removed.

 ## Hold Up
 That should be it, right?
 Well, there is a problem with my theme.
 It adds a script for the "scroll to top" functionality.
 I see a strange error in Chrome: